Skip to main content

 ❗Please note, if using the standards gradebook, all attempts (assessments) are used to determine the mastery of a standard; there is no way to exclude standards attempts from the gradebook.

-Create the Worksheet as an Advanced Assessment
+Create the Test or Worksheet as an Advanced Assessment

 Original PDF